8.0 Migration Guide

 it no more sets the admin user as the audit user by default.
 In a non-servlet environment, you may have to provide the

-user you want the process runs with.
-Also, it opens a new translation by default.
+user you want the process to run with.
+Also, it opens a new transaction by default.
 This can be disabled with

 |